ebu/ebu-tt-xsd/README.md

 ## Style guide

-If either the `minOccurs` or `maxOccurs` attributes on an element do not have their default value of 1, _both_ attribtues should be specified.
+If either the `minOccurs` or `maxOccurs` attributes on an element do not have their default value of 1, _both_ attributes should be specified.

 The `use` attribute should only be specified when its value is `required` - in all other cases the default `optional` value applies and does not need to be specified.